 c.
 Be an ex-officio member of all Ministry Team committees.

 b.
-Work closely with the Team Leader and assume responsibilities given him.
+Work closely with the Team Leader and assume responsibilities given to him.

 b.
 Maintain a file of all records and correspondence of his office, which he shall remit to his successor.

 c.
-Handle international CBFI correspondence unless otherwise designated by this Team or the Team Leader.
+Handle CBF correspondence unless otherwise designated by this Team or the Team Leader.

 b.
 Keep an itemized account of all funds received and disbursed.

 c.
-Distribute a financial report for each fiscal year to the Team North America
+Distribute a financial report for each fiscal year to the North America Administrator and each CBF missionary.